Youngwolf1810/Kaustav-blog/content/blog/Blogs/index.md

 courses you get yourself enrolled into,if you truly want to master something,practice is the only key.

+Building a project from scratch truly helps in strengthening your concept.You encounter thousands of difficulties...you search for the correct solution... you learn a lot of other things along the way.That's how it should be.

 After completing a course,instead of jumping into another,take some time.Build something with what you have learnt.Read the docs of the library/framework you came to know about in the course.If a project was built in the course improvise on that.Knowledge is not much of use if you are not applying it.

 ###Thoughts